steemit/smt-whitepaper/smt-manual/manual.md

 ### Cap and min

 ICO's may specify a minimum number of STEEM units `min_steem_units`.
-If the ICO does not reach `min_steem_units` before `generation_end_time`, then it does not occur and contributors become eligible for refunds.
+If the ICO does not reach `min_steem_units` before `generation_end_time`, then it does not occur, and contributors become eligible for refunds.

 Likewise, ICO's may specify two maximum numbers of STEEM units: A *hard cap* and a *soft cap*.
 Units in excess of the soft cap have different routing for their STEEM and tokens.
-STEEM units in excess of the hard cap are rejected and do not generate any SMT's.
+STEEM units in excess of the hard cap are rejected and do not generate any SMTs.

 The effects of the soft cap are divided proportionally among all contributors.
 I.e. if a ICO has a soft cap of 8 million STEEM, and 10 contributors each contribute 1 million STEEM, then 0.2 million of *each user's* STEEM is routed via the soft cap's policy.

 The effects of the hard cap fall solely on the last contributors.
 I.e. if a ICO has a hard cap of 8 million STEEM, and 10 contributors each contribute 1 million STEEM, then the first 8 users fully participate in the ICO, and the last 2 users are refunded 1 million STEEM.